 What types of nerve blocks can alleviate shingles pain?

-- Intercostal nerve blocks: Intercostal nerves are located below the ribs, going from the back (in the spinal cord) to the chest (in the sternum).
-In our pain clinic, we often treat pain conditions affecting this area, like shingles pain, with intercostal nerve blocks.
+Intercostal nerve blocks for shingles pain: Intercostal nerves are located below the ribs, going from the back (in the spinal cord) to the chest (in the sternum).
+In our pain clinic, we often treat pain conditions affecting this area, like PHN, with intercostal nerve blocks.
 These nerve blocks help alleviate the pain, stimulate circulation, and reduce inflammation in the area.

-- Sympathetic nerve blocks: There are different types of sympathetic blockades that can be applied depending on the affected area: lumbar sympathetic block (legs and feet), stellate ganglion block, and sphenopalatine block (head and neck).
+Sympathetic nerve blocks: Different types of sympathetic blockades can be applied depending on the affected area: lumbar sympathetic block (legs and feet), stellate ganglion block, and sphenopalatine block (head and neck).

-- Trigeminal nerve blocks: The trigeminal nerve is located in the face.
-Although not common, in some cases shingles affect the face.
-When this happens, we can use trigeminal nerve blocks to help alleviate PHN in the area.
+Trigeminal nerve blocks: The trigeminal nerve is located in the face.
+Although not common, sometimes shingles affect the face.
+When this happens, we can use trigeminal nerve blocks to help alleviate shingles pain in the area.

 How can nerve blocks alleviate shingles pain?